Tech-invite3GPPspaceIETFspace

 UE assistance information consists of the service link propagation delay difference(s) between serving the cell and neighbour cell(s).

-For a UE in Idle/Inactive mode it's up to UE implementation whether to perform NTN neighbour cell measurements on a cell indicated in SIB3/SIB4 but not included in SIB19.
+For a UE in idle/inactive mode, it is up to UE implementation whether to perform NTN neighbour cell measurements on a cell indicated in SIB3/SIB4 but not included in SIB19.

-For a UE in Connected mode, it's up to UE implementation whether to perform NTN neighbour cell measurements on a cell included in the measurement configuration but not included in SIB19.
+For a UE in connected mode, it is up to UE implementation whether to perform NTN neighbour cell measurements on a cell included in the measurement configuration, but without corresponding satellite information in measurement configuration or in SIB19.

 UE can perform time-based and location-based measurements on neighbour cells in RRC_IDLE/RRC_INACTIVE: